About Tadoba National Park.

 The flora of the Pench Wildlife Sanctuary is basically made up

-can also find tropical dry deciduous teak trees making up its
+one can also find tropical dry deciduous teak trees making up

-vegetation.
-One can see a number of seasonal streams and nallahs
+its vegetation.
+One can see a number of seasonal streams and

-crisscrossing through the landscape of the wildlife park.
-The
+nallahs crisscrossing through the landscape of the wildlife

-Pench River, which is the major source of water for the rich
+park.
+The Pench River, which is the major source of water for

-fauna of the Pench Tiger Reserve, usually experiences shortage
+the rich fauna of the Pench Tiger Reserve, usually experiences

-of water around the end of April and mostly, dries up during
+shortage of water around the end of April and mostly, dries up

-since it has a very high concentration of preys.
-As per an
+River, since it has a very high concentration of preys.
+As per

-estimate, there are around 25 tigers in the park.
-If you want to
+an estimate, there are around 25 tigers in the park.
+If you

-see leopards, then the peripheral areas of Pench National Park
+want to see leopards, then the peripheral areas of Pench

-Civets are also not seen easily in the open.
-Amongst the
+Civets and Palm Civets are also not seen easily in the open.

-commonly seen wild animals at the wildlife sanctuary are Jungle
+Amongst the commonly seen wild animals at the wildlife

 Kanha National Park

-Unlike Tanzania's N'Gorongoro, the Kanha valley is not a
+N'Gorongoro, the Kanha valley is not a volcanic crater, though

-volcanic crater, though the enclosing hills are a consequence of
+the enclosing hills are a consequence of geologically ancient

-emanating from the main Mekal ridge, forming its southern rim.
+the main Mekal ridge, forming its southern rim.
+The spurs, in

-The spurs, in their gently tapering traverse, nearly close in
+their gently tapering traverse, nearly close in the north

-the north leaving but a narrow opening for the meandering Sulkum
+leaving but a narrow opening for the meandering Sulkum or

 miscellany, the axis deer (chital), the swamp deer (barasingha),